thinhhung/youtube-transcript-formatter/README.md

 - Only works on YouTube videos that have captions available
 - Requires an internet connection to format transcripts
-- Subject to OpenAI API rate limits and pricing
+- Subject to Groq API rate limits and pricing

 ## License

 MIT

 # youtube-transcript-formatter